Francesco di Antonio del Chierico: Disputationes Camaldulenses

 There is still controversy today over the painters of many miniaturists' work.
 Luisa Vertova, a contributor to The Robert Lehman Collection, V. Italian 15th to 17th Century Drawings, and Annarosa Garzelli have contradicting opinions on who illustrated the portrait of Federico da Montefeltro in the copy of the Disputationes camaldulenses (Camaldolese Disputations) (Urb. lat.
-508, Biblioteca Apostolica, Vatican) by Cristoforo Landino.
+508, Biblioteca Apostolica, Vaticana) by Cristoforo Landino.
 Francesco illuminated parts of the manuscript including an image of Landino and the Glory of Christ, yet there is speculation as to if he is the true artist to a portrait of two men.

 On one particular page of the manuscript Francesco compares the spiritual to the secular.
 There are two paintings made in ovals on this page, the first depicting the author Cristoforo Landino, the second depicting Christ in glory.
 In this Christ is representing the spiritual, Landino the secular.
 There are other speculations that Francesco was trying to depict contemplation versus action with Christ as contemplation.

 A miniature portrait of Federico da Montefeltro has him depicted on the left holding a book while looking at the man on the right, either the illuminator, Francesco, or the author, Cristoforo Landino.
 There is debate as to who the man on the right is due to little documentation or previous portraits of either Landino or Francesco.
 Vertova cites Francesco di Giorgio Martini as the artist, but mentions that sources differ on the painter, specifically mentioning Garzelli's book as having a different citation.
 Francesco di Giorgio Martini was of the same time period from Siena and was an accomplished architect, painter, sculptor, and military engineer.
 Although he was from Siena, Giorgio Martini had very Florentine qualities in his work which fueled the confusion between him and Di Antonio.
 His major paintings include the Coronation of the Virgin and A Women in a Stormy Landscape.
 There was also some lesser speculation that the work was by Francesco Roselli, a student of Di Antonio's.
 It is commonly accepted that Francesco did illuminate all the borders of the book.
 Further evidence that he created the double portrait is that the two men in it are standing behind what looks like a window.
 The window frames the two men and cuts them off at the waist with a rug hanging over the sill.
 This is the rug that was previously mentioned for having and identical pattern to that of Piero Pallaiuolo.
 It was common for Francesco to put architectural aspects, such as this one, into his works.
 Although there is controversy on the particular work, the majority of sources site Francesco di Antonio del Chierico as the artist.